GAIR-NLP/LiveTalk/README.md

 |   |-- wav2vec2
 ```
 ### Inference
 We currently offer a simple script for running video inference, but it does not support streaming input and output.
 The inference requires approximately 20GB of GPU memory usage.
-On a single H200-class GPU, our model runs at around 25 FPS, and on a single RTX 4090 it achieves around 11 FPS.

 Execute the inference script with your configuration: